 The Money Advice team offer virtual and telephone appointments bookable 72 hours in advance.
 Appointments are for 30 minutes.
 If needed, a follow up appointment will be arranged.

-Face-to-face appointments are available by emailing [email protected] to request that member of the Money Advice team contact you to arrange a suitable date and time.
+Face-to-face appointments are available, please email [email protected] to request that a member of the Money Advice team contact you to arrange a suitable date and time.

-The Fees and Funding webpages provide comprehensive information for UK and EU students about tuition fees, financial support and scholarships for Edge Hill University’s programmes.
+The fees and funding information online for UK and EU students covers everything about tuition fees, financial support, and scholarships for Edge Hill University’s programmes.
 We will tell you how much your course will cost, outline the financial support which may be available, and explain how to apply for student funding.